-Manchester United Women v Brighton & Hove Albion Women
+Manchester United edge Brighton in WSL

 Post update

 Attempt missed.
-Alessia Russo (Manchester United Women) header from the centre of the box is too high.
-Assisted by Katie Zelem with a cross following a corner.

-Attempt missed.
-Jackie Groenen (Manchester United Women) right footed shot from outside the box is high and wide to the left.
-Assisted by Ella Toone.
+Leah Galton (Manchester United Women) header from the left side of the six yard box is high and wide to the left.
+Assisted by Vilde Risa with a cross.

-Attempt blocked.
-Leah Galton (Manchester United Women) right footed shot from outside the box is blocked.
-Assisted by Maria Thorisdottir.